A chimney flue is very important because it carries dangerous

 A chimney fire occurs when a fire actually moves up into the flue system so that it is not burning only in the specially designed firebox, it is burning in the chimney itself.
 A chimney is designed to hold the hot gases that are byproducts of burning fire.
 It is not designed to hold fire.

-Some characteristics of a chimney fire include a lot of dense smoke and intense heat and a noise that sounds like a freight train rumbling by.
-Not only does a chimney fire cause damage to your chimney which almost always results in the chimney having to be relined or rebuilt, it can damage nearby combustibles which include walls to your home, the roof, etc.
+Charectiatics of a chimney fire includes a lot of dense smoke and intense heat and a noise that sounds like a freight train rumbling by.
+Not only does a chimney fire caused damage to your chimney which almost always results in the chimney having to be relined or rebuilt, but it can also damage nearby combustibles which include walls to your home, the roof, etc.

 In prefabricated, metal chimneys, it is important to use only Underwriter’s Laboratories (UL) listed parts for replacement.
-Most UL listed parts and systems have been tested by this organization to withstand very high temperatures (above 2000 degrees) but under chimney fire conditions can still be damaged.
+Most UL listed parts and systems have been tested by this organization to withstand very high temperatures (above 2000 degrees).
+But under theses conditions, it can still be damaged.
 When a prefab unit has been damaged by a chimney fire it must usually be replaced completely.

-Cracked flue tiles, warping of metal parts associated with your wood burning system, warped or discolored chimney caps, and very puffy creosote which may be multicolored are all indicators that a chimney fire has occurred.
+Cracked flue tiles, cause warping of metal parts associated with your wood burning system.
+It causes warped or discolored chimney caps and very puffy creosote which may be multicolored.
+There are all indicators that a chimney fire has occurred.
 A chimney that is cleaned regularly and inspected with video equipment is the safest chimney to burn a fire in.
 If a chimney fire should occur you must get out of the home immediately and call the fire department.
 If you are able to without putting yourself or anyone else in danger, before the fire department arrives it is helpful to spray down the roof of the home to prevent the fire from spreading to the roof.